January 12, 2020 | News, Patient Stories

-17-Year-Old Taekwondo Blackbelt, Needs a Stem Cell Donor for a Fighting Chance at Beating Aplastic Anemia
+17-Year-Old Blackbelt, Needs a Fighting Chance to Beat Aplastic Anemia

 Anika Mathur is 17 years old and lives in California.
 Anika, or Ani, is a dedicated student and an accomplished classical dancer who loves to cook.

 Ani is also a fighter.
 She holds a blackbelt in Taekwondo, the Korean martial art that focuses on striking your opponent as a means of self-defense.

 Tae Kwon Do translates to “the way of foot and fist”.
 It is often characterized by an inordinate amount of jumping and spinning…with repeated ‘kicks to the head’.

 Given her training as a classical dancer, Anika took well to martial arts.

 Now, Anika is fighting a much different type of battle.